-The server diagnostic programs are stored in upgradable read-only memory (ROM) on the system board.
+The server diagnostic programs are stored in upgradable read-only memory (ROM) on the processor board.
 These programs are the primary method of testing the major components of your server.
 See "Diagnostic programs and error messages" on page 122 for more information.

-Light path diagnostics
+· Light path diagnostics

 Your server has light-emitting diodes (LEDs) to help you identify problems with server components.
 These LEDs are part of the light-path diagnostics that are built into your server.
 By following the path of lights, you can quickly identify the type of system error that occurred.
-See "Light path diagnostics" on page 134 for more information.
+See "Identifying problems using status LEDs" on page 132 for more information.

-• Troubleshooting charts
+Troubleshooting charts

 These charts list problem symptoms, along with suggested steps to correct the problems.
-See the "Troubleshooting charts" on page 139 for more information.
+See the "Troubleshooting charts" on page 138 for more information.